 1) Do you have a structured summer program?

 With both of those factors in mind we have designed our classes to be entirely flexible.
 You may choose your own dates, the numbers of hours and how many days you want to spread those hours over.
 You can choose to come in at any time during the Centre’s operating hours, and one of our 95 full time staff members will make himself/herself available to you.
-You can decide the number of days, which day you choose to come, what time you would like to come, and we’ll work out the rest.
+You can decide the number of days, which day you choose to come, what time you would like to come, and we will work out the rest.
 You only have to let us know thirty minutes in advance!
-If you text us when you leave home, by the time that you get here, we’ll have a teacher arranged and waiting for you.
+If you text us when you leave home, by the time that you get here, we will have a teacher arranged and waiting for you.

 2) What subjects do you teach over the summer?